65 Things to Do in Guadalajara Mexico (Best Activities & Attractions)

 Soccer is a big deal in Mexico and the games are a lot of fun to attend not just for the sports but also for the spectacle.
 Witnessing a big game when the stadium is full and the fans are on the edge of their seats is a memorable experience.
 Plus, the food is excellent.

-Guadalajara has two first division soccer teams, Chivas and Atlas, and the second division Leones Negros.
+Guadalajara has two first-division soccer teams, Chivas and Atlas, and the second-division Leones Negros.
 Chivas is one of the most popular and wealthy teams in the country.
 Atlas hasn’t won a championship since the 1950s but still has a strong following.
 The Leones Negros are associated with the University of Guadalajara which draws a more family-oriented and intellectual crowd.
-No matter which
+No matter which soccer game you choose, it will be a winner.

 Estadio Jalisco: Atlas Fútbol Club and Leones Negros de la U de G

-Atlas and the Leones Negros share the Estadio Jalisco.
+Atlas Fútbol Club and the Leones Negros share the Estadio Jalisco.
 Chivas also played here until 2010 when they finished their new stadium, Estadio Akron, on the other side of town.

 Estadio Akron: Club Deportivo Chivas